ChnMasterOG/KmerGO/README.md

 **Templates can be also found in the folder "test_data".**

+## Normalization Coefficients

+KmerGO will normalize the K-mer counting to the level of 10^-4 and output the normalization coefficients of each sample at the "Module 2".

 ## Contacts and bug reports

 Please send bug reports, comments, or questions to